 Approach 3: Using sprintf Method:

-The sprintf function allows converting a double data type to a string in C++.
-It takes the target string, formatting specifiers like %f, and the double value to convert as arguments.
-If you want to convert a double to a string, call sprintf , passing the target string, "%f" as the formatting specifier, and the double variable.
-The sprint function will handle formatting the double and storing the resulting String.
-It provides a simple way to get a string vesting of a double for output or string processing.
+The sprintf function in C++ enables the conversion of a double data type to a string.
+It requires the target string, formatting specifiers such as %f, and the double value as input parameters.
+To transform a double into a string, use sprintf by providing the target string, "%f" as the format specifier, and the double variable.
+The sprintf function manages the formatting of the double and saves the generated string.
+This method offers an uncomplicated approach to obtaining a string representation of a double for either output or string manipulation purposes.

 Example: